 The lobby entrance can be brought up on visual display through your television set, allowing you to see guests from within your home, prior to allowing entry.
-Turn to channel 998.
+Turn to channel 59 or if you have a digital box, channel 998.
 A preset channel is designated for viewing.
 Please contact Property Management for further information.